RamonM18/Software-Engineering-project-spring-26/README.md

 - If player ID is not found, user is prompted to enter a new codename
 - User enters equipment ID
-- Equipment ID is broadcasted using UDP on port 7500 Database allows for two main operations:
+- Equipment ID is broadcasted using UDP on port 7500

+Database allows for two main operations:
   - These operations allows the user to add
   - Check for existing players

 Network Communication Uses Two UDP Sockets
   - Port 7500 for broadcasting
   - Port 7501 for receiving

 ## Project structure

-Player class: This stores information about the player and score
-GUI: Splash screen and player entry screen
+Player Class - This stores information about the player and score GUI - Splash screen and player entry screen
-Database connection: Handles PostgreSQL communication UDP socket: Handle broadcasting equipment IDs
+Database Connection - Handles PostgreSQL communication UDP Sockets - Handles broadcast equipment IDs